estnltk/syntax_experiments/readme.md

 * `01_ud_preprocessing.py` -- Converts gold standard UD corpus to EstNLTK's format: overwrites values of `lemma`, `upos`, `xpos` and `feats` with EstNLTK's automatic morphological analyses (from layers `morph_analysis` / `morph_extended` / `ud_morph_analysis`).
 Alternatively, you can also skip the conversion altogether and just clean the gold standard files and copy to the experiments folder.
 Executes all sections starting with `preannotation_` and `copy_` in input configuration file.
 Example usage:

 	* `python  01_ud_preprocessing.py  confs/conf_edt_v26_Stanza_ME_full.ini`

+* `01b_extract_clauses.py` -- Splits sentences in CONLLU files into clauses (with EstNLTK's ClauseTagger).
+Cleans clauses (removes conjunctions and punctuation at the beginning and/or at the end of a clause), and exports cleaned clauses as CONLLU files.
+Executes all sections starting with `extract_clauses_` in input configuration file.
+This is a preprocessing step required by _syntax sketches knockout experiments_.
+Example usage:

+	* `python  01b_extract_clauses.py  confs/conf_edt_v26_Stanza_ME_sketches_knockout_5_groups.ini`

+* `01c_analyse_sketches.ipynb` -- computes sketches from the whole corpus and provides (descriptive) data analysis of sketches.
+Optional step in _syntax sketches knockout experiments_.

+* `01d_prepare_sketches.py` -- Creates frequency table of syntax sketches, and prepares datasets for sketches knockout experiments: removes clauses corresponding to sketches systematically from train, dev and test sets.
+Executes sections in the configuration starting with prefix `make_sketches_table_` and `prepare_knockout_`.
+This is a preprocessing step required by _syntax sketches knockout experiments_.
+Example usage:

+	* `python  01d_prepare_sketches.py  confs/conf_edt_v26_Stanza_ME_sketches_knockout_5_groups.ini`

 * `02_split_data.py` -- Creates data splits (or joins) for model training and evaluation.
 Executes all sections starting with `split_` and `join_` in input configuration file.
 Example usage: